Symphony No. 28 (Michael Haydn)

 Michael Haydn's Symphony No. 28 in C major, Opus 1 No. 2, Perger 19, Sherman 28, MH 384, was written in Salzburg in 1784, was the third and last symphony published in his lifetime.
 The publisher, Artaria, also published several of Joseph Haydn's symphonies.

-Scored for 2 oboes, 2 bassoons, 2 horns, 2 trumpets, timpani and strings, in three movements:
+The symphony is scored for two oboes, two bassoons, two horns, two trumpets, timpani and strings.
+It is in three movements: